-Antidepressant drugs like Prozac (SSRIs) work by preventing the body breaking down a feel good brain chemical called serotonin, therefore keeping more circulating in the brain, which improves your mood.
+Antidepressant drugs like Prozac (SSRIs) work by preventing the body breaking down a feel good brain chemical called Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., therefore keeping more circulating in the brain, which improves your mood.
 The trouble is that these kinds of drugs induce unpleasant side effects in about a quarter of those who take them and severe reactions in a minority.
 Serotonin works to regulate mood and sleep cycles and we need to look for ways to to do this naturally.

-The natural alternative to SSRI drugs is to eat your way to happiness by choosing foods that contain tryptophan, the part of protein from which the body makes serotonin.
+The natural alternative to SSRI drugs is to eat your way to happiness by choosing foods that contain tryptophan, the part of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… from which the body makes serotonin.

 A study by Dr Philip Cowen from Oxford University’s psychiatry department investigated what would happen if you deprived people of tryptophan.
 He gave 15 volunteers who had a history of depression, but were currently fine, a nutritionally balanced drink that excluded tryptophan.
 Within seven hours, 10 out of 15 noticed a worsening of their mood and started to show signs of depression.
 On being given the same drink but this time with tryptophan added, their mood improved.